The Missing Gravestone Of David Allis

 And join this long retreat.

-And there his stone stood for the next 150 years the gravestone stood in the now closed Old North Bolton Burying Ground as the only reminder that he ever lived in the community.
+For the next 150 years the gravestone stood in the now closed Old North Bolton Burying Ground as the only reminder that he ever lived in the community.

 And then it was gone.

-During the 1930's one of the Depression era Works Progress Administration (WPA) projects was recording gravestones in the old graveyards of Connecticut.
-At the time David's inscription was also recorded.
-Sometime after that the stone went missing, although likely no one noticed.
+During the 1930's a Depression era WPA project recorded gravestones in the Connecticut's old cemeteries.
+David's inscription was also recorded, but sometime after that the stone went missing.

-In September 2017 the Vernon Historical Society organized a history tour of Vernon Center, which included a visit to Meetinghouse Hill, a stop at Elmwood Cemetery and concluded at the First Congregational Church.
+In September 2017 the Vernon Historical Society sponsored a history tour of Vernon Center concluding at the First Congregational Church.
 At the church we were approached by a neighbor who told us that when she bought the house she discovered David Allis' broken gravestone in an old patio behind her Vernon Center house.
-She made efforts through the years to find a funding source to return Allis' gravestone to it's rightful place, but without success.
-The stone was known to people who grew up in the area, but they didn't realize its significance.

 This summer the Vernon Cemetery Commission removed the stone from the backyard.
-Too damaged to restore for use the Cemetery Commission had a gravestone restoration expert estimate the cost to replace the stone with the same design and inscription as the original. $7,000 is now being raised to duplicate the stone and mount the broken pieces for display.
+Too damaged to restore a gravestone restoration expert estimated the cost to replace the stone with the same design and inscription as the original.
+It will cost about $7,000 to recreate the stone and mount the broken pieces for display.
 We are currently raising the money to do this.

-If all goes well David Allis' new stone will be installed in the Old North Bolton Burying Ground next to his family in 2020 as part of Bolton's 300th Anniversary Celebration.
+If all goes well David Allis' new stone will be installed in the Old North Bolton Burying Ground next to his family and will be dedicated in 2020 as part of Bolton's 300th Anniversary Celebration.
 David is representative of the founders of Bolton-Vernon who took responsibility for governing their new town and building and supporting their churches.
 Many of the other families buried near the Allis' plot were also prominent in town and no longer remembered.